 Causes of plantar fasciitis can be your foot type, low or high arch profile, overtraining, putting on weight, prolonged standing, poor foot wear or foot wear not suitable for you and injuries of the foot and ankle.

 Some other problems that could be your heel pain are Achilles tendinopathy, subcutaneous bursitis, heel bone fracture, peroneal tendinopathy, tarsal tunnel syndrome (nerve entrapment), posterior tibial tendinopathy, heel pad bruising and tumours to mention a few.

-For plantar fasciitis home treatments can include taping the foot (low dye taping) and stretching exercises.
+For plantar fasciitis home treatments can include taping the foot and stretching exercises.
 You can take NSAIDS for short term pain relief.
+See below:

 Standing Calf Stretch

-- Stand placing hands on wall for support.
+Stand placing hands on wall for support.
 Place your feet pointing straight ahead, with the involved foot in back of the other.
 The back leg should have a straight knee and front leg a bent knee.
-Shift forward, keeping back leg heel on the ground, so that you feel a stretch in the calf muscle of the back leg.

 Toe Extension and Arch Massage

 See us at the clinic and we can offer you a definitive diagnosis

 We can offer